ahmedhmmad/todoApp/README.md

 # User stories

--As a user, I should be able to add my to-do to the list and save it in local storage -As a user, I should be able to edit my to-dos
+*As a user, I should be able to add my to-do to the list and save it in local storage *As a user, I should be able to edit my to-dos
--As a user, I should be able to remove any to-do from my list (remove it from local storage) -As a user, I can still have my list even if I close the browser window
+*As a user, I should be able to remove any to-do from my list (remove it from local storage) *As a user, I can still have my list even if I close the browser window

-# Live link [github pages]
+# Live link

 ### [Click Here to Do your List](https://gsg-cf05.github.io/TodoApp-ahammad/)

 # How do I get the project on my local machine?

-## You have many options to open the app on Local Machine, I'll suggest you two ways:
+## You have many options to open the app on Local Machine, ##I'll suggest you two ways:

 1. The First One Steps:
    1. Clone The project.